padilhaalucas/marley-spoon/README.md

     ```

 ### Running the App
-First, vavigate to the project directory:
+1. First, navigate to the project directory:
     ```bash
     cd marley-spoon
     ```